-

 Our work in Armenia

 Our involvement in Armenia began in the early 2000s.
 Between 2006-2009, we collaborated with UNDP Armenia to implement a Sida-funded project to strengthen the capacity of Armenia’s Human Rights Defender’s Office to promote and protect human rights.
-In 2019 we re-engaged in Armenia, aiming to support the country’s democratic transition and since 2020 we have been implementing a Sida-supported human rights programme.
+In 2019, we re-engaged in Armenia, aiming to support the country’s democratic transition, and since 2020, we have been implementing a Sida-supported human rights programme.
 In 2024, we expanded our work and established new partnerships under projects funded by the Swedish Institute and others.

 Laura Gasparyan, a coordinator with the Human Rights Defenders Office—one of our main partners in the region—shares reflections on our joint efforts and their outcomes.

-Within our academic and research cooperation we work with Yerevan State University and the American University of Armenia to support human rights programmes and courses.
-Together with academic partners we are also exploring how Clinical Legal Education initiatives, including moot court activities, can be further developed at Armenian universities.
-Through research activities, fellowship programmes and the organisation of annual academic research conferences we are also supporting researchers from academia and civil society to enhance collaboration, advance critical reflection and stimulate debate on human rights topics.
+Within our academic and research cooperation, we work with Yerevan State University and the American University of Armenia to support human rights programmes and courses.
+Together with academic partners, we are also exploring how Clinical Legal Education initiatives, including moot court activities, can be further developed at Armenian universities.
+Through research activities, fellowship programmes, and the organisation of annual academic research conferences, we are also supporting researchers from academia and civil society to enhance collaboration, advance critical reflection, and stimulate debate on human rights topics.

-Since 2020, we also have been engaging with Armenian participants through the Swedish Institute Academy for Young Professionals (SAYP), developed in collaboration with Lund University.
-In this programme, we gather young policymakers, public servants, and civil society actors, to develop their skills in governing, giving them the opportunity to network and exchange knowledge.
+Since 2020, we have also been engaging with Armenian participants through the Swedish Institute Academy for Young Professionals (SAYP), developed in collaboration with Lund University.
+In this programme, we gather young policymakers, public servants, and civil society actors to develop their skills in governing, giving them the opportunity to network and exchange knowledge.

-Learn more about our SAYP training
+Learn more about the SAYP training

 Programme Initiatives